jasonsbeer/AmigaPCI/AmigaPCI_Hardware_Reference_Guide.md

 ### 3.1.2 AUTOCONFIG Devices

-AUTOCONFIG devices may also be added via the Local Bus Port by supplying the necessary AUTOCONFIG logic on the Local Bus Card.
-AUTOCONFIG devices on the Local Bus Port are configured first.
-Once the devices on the Local Bus Card are configured, the **_CPUCONF** signal must be asserted.
-Failure to do so will prevent other devices on the AmigaPCI from being configured.
-AUTOCONFIG devices must terminate the data transfer cycle when the AUTOCONFIG device is addressed.
+AUTOCONFIG devices may be added via the Local Bus Port by supplying the necessary AUTOCONFIG logic on the Local Bus Card.
+AUTOCONFIG devices on the Local Bus Port are always configured last.
+AUTOCONFIG devices on the local bus port must wait for assertion of _CPUCONF before attempting to configure.

 ## 3.2 Footprint and Connector